cxw441/File-Permissions/README.md

 # File-Permissions

 The chmod (short for change mode) command is used to manage file system access permissions on Unix and Unix-like systems.
-Effect of Permissions on Files:

 | Mode          |  Character            | Meaning on File                                                             |
 | ------------- | ----------------------| --------------------------------------------------------------------------- |